 [currently on parental leave]

-Her research interests are international relations theory, peace and conflict studies, international organizations, digitilization of violence, systemtheory, responsibility relations in world politics, border and boundary studies.
+Her research interests are international relations theory, peace and conflict studies, international organizations, digitalization of violence, system theory, responsibility relations in world politics, and border and boundary studies.
 Empirically, she works on Tukey and Iraq with a special focus on the Kurds, as well as on the UN and the EU.

 © 2023 European New School of Digital Studies (ENS)